freelan-developers/teapot/docs/source/the_party_file.rst

     optional arguments:
-      -h, --help          show this help message and exit -t tag, --tags tag  The tags to build.
+      -h, --help          show this help message and exit -f, --force         Build archives even if they were already built.
-      -u, --force-unpack  Delete and reunpack all source tree directories before attempting a build.
-      -f, --force-build   Run all builders even if their last run was successful.
       -k, --keep-builds   Keep the build directories for inspection.

-By default, all variants from all builders are taken.
-You may specify the ``--tags`` option to build only specific variants (like `x86` or `x64` for instance).

-Only the builders that didn't succeeded the last time or the one that changed since the last build are run.
+Only the builds that didn't succeeded the last time or the one that changed since the last build are run.
 To change that behavior, specify the ``--force-build`` option.

-**teapot** will not try to re-unpack archives that were already unpacked unless ``--force-unpack`` is specified.

 Temporary build directories are deleted automatically whenever a build terminates (either with a success or a failure), unless the ``--keep-builds`` option is specified.
 In that case, the build directory remains until the build gets restarted.